ravivyas84/go-blog/pages/index.md

 I am a seasoned technical product manager who has shipped products for developers in advertising, gaming, marketing, analytics, and software supply chain.
 I have worked on SDKs, developer dashboards, and internal developer tools.

 I am an entrepreneur at heart.
 As a perpetual learner, my career has taken me from being an Android developer to attempting to build various products and startups.
 Along the way, I have worked in mobile advertising, podcasting, media & marketing automation, mobile games, data analytics, and mobile game publishing.
 Currently, I am the Lead Product Manager for the Compute Platform at Lowe's.
-India.
-I have built a Google Sheets Plugin as a side project [StitchIQ](https://workspace.google.com/marketplace/app/stitchiq/931004878305), and have also built software for close friends.

 ![](/assets/ravivyas.avif)

 My current interests lie in ~[Product Management](/tag/product-management/)~, Software Supply Chain, Developer Tools, and an eternal love for ~[Entrepreneurship](/tag/entrepreneurship/).

+## Hobby Projects

+**Atypical PM**: A documentation styled site where I write about Product Management.
+[Link](https://atypicalpm.com/).

+**Daily-Notes**: A Visual studio extension I am building to scratch my own itch of managing daily notes.
+[Link](https://marketplace.visualstudio.com/items?itemName=RaviVyas.dailynotes-panel)

+**StitchIQ**: A Google Sheets Plugin as a side project [StitchIQ](https://workspace.google.com/marketplace/app/stitchiq/931004878305).
+This project is currently on hold.

 ## Podcast